filippogiruzzi/semantic_segmentation/ReadMe.md

 The purpose of this project is to design and implement a real-time Semantic Segmentation algorithm based on Deep Learning.

 The designed solution is based on a UNet model implemented in TensorFlow.
+I use a Focal loss to solve the unbalanced data problem among the classes.

 ### 2.2 Results